-29. Section 3E1.1(a) is amended by deleting "the offense of conviction" and inserting in lieu thereof "his criminal conduct".
+46. Section 3E1.1(a) is amended by deleting "the offense of conviction" and inserting in lieu thereof "his criminal conduct".

 The purpose of this amendment is to clarify the guideline.
+The effective date of this amendment is January 15, 1988.